 (My small truck compared to Greg's.
 This was an ongoing joke haha)

-I joined the startup tech company, Together Mobile (Now Rivet Works), as the 6th employee, with a pay of $80k and 40k shares of equity in the company.
+I joined the startup tech company, Together Mobile as the 6th employee, with a pay of $80k and 40k shares of equity in the company.
 I was told I had one mission... recruit big name meetings.
-My first day of work was in a man cave with 3 former VP’s of different big time businesses and an original Apple member, my new coworkers.
+My first day of work was in a man cave with 3 former VP’s of different big time businesses and an original Apple member: My new coworkers.
 I was 20 years younger than everyone.
-One week later we landed an unheard of $8 million, of first round funding.
+One week later we landed a HUGE $8 million, of first round funding.
 Equipped with a vision, MacBook Air, and an Android...
 I landed meetings with: Nike, Converse, Billabong, LEGO, Cabela's, American Airlines, Urban Decay, Fossil, Tory Burch, PETCO, Orbitz, Avon, Allegiant Airlines, Tilly's, ZARA, Columbia Records, and many more.
 I even exchanged six emails with the shark they call Mark Cuban.
 What more could I have asked for?
 I came from humble beginnings and now straight out of college, I was doing business with some of business’s most powerful people.
 Everyone back home thought I had “made it.”
 But I didn’t feel that way.
 I was bored with the job and wasn’t getting fulfillment from my work.
 I wasn’t happy.
 I thought:

 I’m making really good money, I love my coworkers, but I’m not happy.
 Now I understand the saying, “MONEY CAN’T BUY HAPPINESS.”
 How do so many people go through life disliking their job?
 How can they spend 45 years feeling like I feel?